Loud “yoga music” during your yoga class is just as harmful to hearing as is loud pounding-type hip hop or rock music during a step aerobics class.

 Yoga Instructor Is Also an Expert in Hearing Loss

-“Loud is loud, regardless of the source, rock and roll or yoga type music,” says Rachel Raphael, M.A., CCC-A, who’s an audiologist (hearing loss specialist) with Mercy Medical Center in Baltimore.
+“Loud is loud, regardless of the source, rock and roll or yoga type music,” says Rachel Raphael, M.A., CCC-A, who’s an audiologist (hearing loss specialist) with ENT Baltimore.

 “Neither should exceed 85 decibels for any extended period,” says Raphael.

 A decibel (dB) is a unit of sound volume.
 There are yoga classes out there in which the ethereal music is set to at least 85 dB.

 Though there’s no dB meter to measure this, it’s not necessary to know the music is loud.
 That’s because it’s loud.

 At my last yoga class I had to wear earplugs—which impeded my ability to hear instructions.
 But this doesn’t solve the problem, as I need to hear the instructions.

 As any yoga practitioner knows, many poses involve the head being down or turned away from the instructor.

 So watching the instructor (when earplugs impede hearing her) does not solve the loud music problem.

 I can always keep my eye on the person next to me, but I don’t like the idea of keeping my eyes trained on the person next to me.

 My goal is to NOT watch anybody and just use the spoken instructions as my cue once I learn the names of all the poses.
 Wearing earplugs will hinder that.